theZoid9/Quiz-app/README.md

 ## Live Demo

-The app is live here: [Your Render Domain Link]
+The app is live here: https://quiz-app-1-3614.onrender.com

 ## How It Works